Get A Free Legal Consultation

 What Ira didn’t realize at the time, however, was that he routinely worked with or around products that contained asbestos.
 This toxic mineral can cause various cancers to develop decades after exposure.
 One of these asbestos-related cancers is mesothelioma, an aggressive cancer with no known cure.

-For most of his career, Ira worked as a telephone installer, repairman and cable splicer helper for South Central Bell (later AT&T), from 1951-67 and again from 1976 until he retired in 1983.
-From 1971-76, he worked as a permit man and insulator for various insulation contractors.
+For most of his career, Ira worked as a telephone installer, repairman and cable splicer helper.
+He also worked as a permit man and insulator for various insulation contractors.

 As an install repairman, he worked at residential, commercial and industrial sites throughout Louisiana.
 On a daily basis, he repaired and installed telephone lines that required him to drill into vinyl asbestos tiles and ceiling tiles before then pulling the lines through spray-on insulation that also contained asbestos.